 Valentine’s Ten Frame Math Cards

-As a seasoned teacher, I really appreciate the ten frame model.
+As a seasoned teacher, I really appreciate the ten frame model when teaching counting to young children.
 As a real-life person, I appreciate the organization that the ten frame model offers…cause I’m kinda’ an organization freak.
 Not quite, but close.

 - heavy card stock

 - Valentine-y counters (red buttons, acrylic hearts, pink pom-poms for example)

 - free printable at the end of this post

 - Valentine’s Day mailbox (optional, but super fun!)